 The TESS-IND 10MWh+ has a compact design for industries and residential developments requiring reliable electricity and heat energy on demand.

-New funds raised by the IPO will be used to construct and commission TESS-IND storage devices at sites including a poultry processing facility and a packaging manufacturer.
+devices are to be commissioned at sites including a poultry processing facility and a packaging manufacturer.

-The GAS-TESS 10MWh+ is designed to burn waste gas and store the energy for recovery as electricity and heat for waste management utilities and entities requiring efficient waste gas and biogas disposal and flexible energy supply.
+The GAS-TESS 10MWh+ is designed to burn biogas and store the energy for recovery as electricity and heat for waste management utilities and entities requiring efficient gas management.

-The first unit will be commissioned at the SA Water Glenelg Waste Water Treatment Plant in the second half of 2018.
+The first unit will be commissioned at the SA Water Glenelg Wastewater Treatment Plant in early 2019.

 Five connected 200MWh modules provide 1,000MWh (1GWh) of energy storage as part of an integrated solution for reliable renewable supply.